Klaexis/Springboot-Helpdesk/Test Run.md

 {

-&nbsp;   "ticketTitle": "Add Feature",
+    "ticketTitle": "Add Feature",

-&nbsp;   "ticketBody": "Add new feature in project B"
+    "ticketBody": "Add new feature in project B"

 }